Bike Buying Guide

 ‘All Mountain’ bikes tend to have a downhill fun bias but still have a good enough range of gears to haul you back up again.
 They vary a lot between different manufacturers, with some weighing in at close to the 30lb mark and others verging on the downhill/gravity bike heft.

 You’ll see a whole selection of longer travel full suspension bikes with ‘All Mountain’ or ‘Freeride’ category tags, and they all tend to be biased towards gravity fed terrain even if they come with a range of gears that allows you to ride back up again.
 Pure gravity bikes are made for downhill racing and lift-fed big mountain terrain.
 As such, they tend to be hard work (and heavy) to ride elsewhere.

-It’s hard to know how many-sub categories road bikes should be divided into, but for relative ease of use we’ll stick to dropped handlebar bikes here and put the flat handlebar options in the ‘Utility Bikes’ category.
+It’s hard to know how many-sub categories road bikes should be divided into, but for relative ease of use we’ll stick to dropped handlebar bikes here and put the flat handlebar options in the ‘Hybrid Bikes’ category.

 By ‘recreational road’ we mean bikes that fall slightly short of ‘competitive’, the sort that are likely to come with room for bigger profile touring type tyres and eyelets for mudguards and racks.
 It has to be said though that there’s nothing to stop you from taking part in ‘Sportif’ type organised road events on such a bike.
 There’s a fine line, often dictated by price or weight as much as anything else, between recreational road and competitive road, with various hybrid and cyclocross styles getting a look in if you’re looking for a do-everything bike.

 A recreational road bike is likely to have easier gearing than a competitive road bike, with double ‘compact’ or triple chainrings up front.
 Expect to find slightly more relaxed frame geometry and ride positions than on ‘race’ bikes too.